dobromir-hristov/vuecommunity/docs/guide/learning/official-documentation.md

 ## Roadmap

-Other than the guides, there's also a repository with official [roadmap](https://github.com/vuejs/roadmap), presenting the plans for the upcoming releases of core libraries.
+Other than the guides, there's also a repository with official [roadmap](https://github.com/vuejs/vue/projects/6), presenting the plans for the upcoming releases of core libraries.
 Like all plans, it's bound to change sometimes, so don't treat it as obligatory.

+## RFCs

+Vue core team has recently adopted RFCs (request for comments) as the main way of managing substantial changes to the core libraries of Vue ecosystem.
+Each RFC Pull Request is a great place for the author to properly explain their motivations, and gather feedback from users and core team.
+It is, then, a fantastic tool to be aware of possible new features and breaking changes, and also to understand the reasoning behind some decisions.